A hiatal hernia occurs when the upper part of your stomach pushes up through your diaphragm and into your chest region.

 - you can’t pass gas or empty your bowels

-Don’t assume that chest pain or discomfort is due to a hiatal hernia.
+Don’t assume that a hiatal hernia is causing your chest pain or discomfort.
 It could also be a sign of heart problems or peptic ulcers.
 It’s important to see your doctor.
 Only testing can find out what is causing your symptoms.

 Gastroesophageal reflux disease (GERD) occurs when the food, liquids, and acid in your stomach end up in your esophagus.
 This can lead to heartburn or nausea after meals.
 It’s common for people with a hiatal hernia to have GERD.
 However, that doesn’t mean either condition always causes the other.
 You can have a hiatal hernia without GERD or GERD without a hernia.

 Most cases of hiatal hernias don’t require treatment.
-Treatment is usually determined by the presence of symptoms.
-If you have acid reflux and heartburn, you may be treated with:
+The presence of symptoms usually determines treatment.
+If you have acid reflux and heartburn, you may be treated with medications or, if those don’t work, surgery.

 - over-the-counter antacids to neutralize stomach acid